 \section{Introduction}

-Volcanic eruptions represent a natural phenomenon that threaten millions of people all over the world.
-Eruptions may display effusive activity with the propagation of a lava flow from the vent \cite{biagioli:2023, gatti:2024c}.
-Risks and damages associated with the propagation of lava flows require a mathematical description of this phenomenon and the capability to perform numerical simulations, so as to enhance forecast skills and to improve decision-making in volcanic risk management \cite{costa:2005, gatti:2024c}.
-The standard mathematical description of lava flows adopts a depth-integrated model, originally proposed in \cite{costa:2005}, and then extended in \cite{biagioli:2021, biagioli:2023, conroy:2021, gatti:2024c}.
-The model is a modification of the classical shallow water (SW) equations \cite{decoene:2009}, also known as (de) Saint-Venant equations.
-SW equations are a simplified model for hydrostatic flows, in which the depth of the fluid is much smaller than its width, and they are widely used in river hydraulics, coastal engineering, flood problems, and landslide runout forecasting, see among many others \cite{arpaia:2025, bresch:2009, gatti:2023a, gatti:2023b, gatti:2024b, kinnmark:2012, kurganov:2007, soares:2008, williamson:1992} and the references therein.
-The lava flow model includes the depth-integration of the energy equation from the full Navier-Stokes system \cite{costa:2005}.
-The temperature plays indeed a significant role in the dynamics of lava flows and it cannot be neglected.
-More specifically, the presence of vents is modeled as a pointwise source in the depth-integrated model \cite{gatti:2024c}.
+Volcanic eruptions represent a natural phenomenon that threatens millions of people around the world.
+Eruptions may show effusive activity with the propagation of a lava flow from the vent~\cite{biagioli:2023, gatti:2025}.
+The risks and damages associated with the propagation of lava flows require a mathematical description of this phenomenon and the ability to perform numerical simulations, to improve forecast skills and decision-making in volcanic risk management~\cite{costa:2005, gatti:2025}.
+A widely used mathematical description of lava flows is based on a depth-integrated model, originally proposed in~\cite{costa:2005}, and then extended in~\cite{biagioli:2021, biagioli:2023, conroy:2021, gatti:2025}.
+The model is a modification of the classical shallow water equations (SWE)~\cite{decoene:2009}, also known as the Saint-Venant (or de Saint-Venant) equations.
+SWE are a simplified model for hydrostatic flows, in which the depth of the fluid is much smaller than its width, and are widely used in river hydraulics, coastal engineering, flood problems, and landslide runout forecasting; see, among many others,~\cite{arpaia:2026, bresch:2009, ciallella:2022, gatti:2023a, gatti:2023b, gatti:2024b, giraldo:2002, guermond:2025, kinnmark:2012, kurganov:2007, soares:2008, williamson:1992} and the references therein.
+The lava flow model includes the depth-integration of the energy equation from the complete Navier--Stokes system~\cite{costa:2005}.
+Temperature plays a significant role in the dynamics of lava flows and cannot be neglected.
+More specifically, the presence of vents is modeled as a point source in the depth-integrated model~\cite{gatti:2025}.

-The goal of this paper is to present a novel (pseudo-)staggered Galerkin method that can be interpreted as an extension of the classical two-step Taylor-Galerkin (TG2) scheme \cite{donea:1984}.
-The TG2 scheme has been used for the solution of a single-phase single-layer depth-integrated landslide model \cite{gatti:2024a}, of a two-phase two-layer landslide model \cite{gatti:2024b}, as well as of the lava flow model \cite{gatti:2024c}.
+Considering lava flow simulations as a numerically challenging testbed, the goal of this paper is to present a novel (pseudo-)staggered Galerkin method that can be interpreted as an extension of the classical two-step Taylor--Galerkin (TG2) scheme~\cite{donea:1984}.
+The TG2 scheme has been used for the solution of a single-phase single-layer depth-integrated landslide model~\cite{gatti:2024a}, of a two-phase two-layer landslide model~\cite{gatti:2024b}, as well as the lava flow model~\cite{gatti:2025}.